rozanski/srvstart/README.md

 This repository contains the legacy code I wrote for SrvStart in 2000, along with some related software.
 SrvStart allows you to run an ordinary Windows executable as a Windows service.

+I am indebted to Sridhar Boovaraghavan <sridhar_ml@yahoo.com> for producing versions of SrvStart and Logger which are compatible with Visual Studio 2017 Community Edition.
+They are functionally equivalent to the original versions (see below for more details).

 # Help and Support
 I no longer provide support for SrvStart -
 I am a [software architect](https://www.viewpoints-and-perspectives.info) these days.